jamielsharief/document-store/README.md

 ## Searching

-You can also search `Documents` in the `DocumentStore`, this is a file based searched for convienience.
-So if you have millions of Documents or perform large amounts of searches maybe an indexing software like `Elasticsearch` or `Solr` might be worth looking at.
+You can also search `Documents` in the `DocumentStore`, this is a file based searched .
+So if you have 100,000s of Documents in aprefix or regularly perform large amounts of searches and speed is an issue,  maybe an indexing software like `Elasticsearch` or `Solr` might be worth looking at.

 ### Keys